On-Chain Game Mechanics: The Toshimon Story

 Thank you to Willem Olding and Megs Doyle for their contributions to this article.

-Fundamentally, the hope of employing blockchain technology in game development is to promote new ways of making games more accessible to all types of gamers.
-While there is an ongoing debate as to whether blockchain and web3 principles genuinely enhance the gaming experience, the advantages of web3 are clear: decentralization, provenance, sovereign ownership, composable applications, and trust-minimization frameworks.
+Fundamentally, the hope of using blockchain technology in game development is to promote new ways of making games more accessible to all types of gamers.
+While there is an ongoing debate as to whether blockchain elements and web3 principles genuinely enhance the gaming experience, the advantages of web3 are clear: decentralization, provenance, true ownership, composable applications, and trust-minimization frameworks.

-Big-name game studios have already begun exploring blockchain integrations with use cases spanning marketplaces, multiplayer games, and collectibles.
 Even smaller-scale indie gaming teams are beginning to explore new primitives such as non-fungible tokens (NFTs), GameFi, and play-to-earn mechanics, as well as how each of these technological innovations can be leveraged in service of advancing today's gaming experiences.
+NFTs expanding beyond images to all manner of digital assets is particularly important, as it allows virtually any element of a game (items, skins, maps and more) to be marked for true ownership.

-It was ultimately ChainSafe's years of experience, global team of experts, and proven track record of infrastructure development that led the team at Toshimon to collaborate with ChainSafe in researching new ways to leverage blockchain for gaming.
+It was ultimately ChainSafe's years of experience (we're pretty hardcore) and proven track record of infrastructure development that led the team at Toshimon to collaborate with us in developing new ways to innovate the blockchain gaming space.

 Toshimon is a browser-based online player vs. player (PVP) battle-style trading card game (TCG) that requires the use of non-fungible tokens (NFTs) on the Ethereum/Polygon platforms to act as immutable in-game assets.
-The project takes after its predecessor, Pokemon, with a clear difference - bringing elements of the game design on-chain.
-Toshimon targets a wide berth of end-users, including collectors, traders, and gamers.
-Toshimon's gamification of various aspects of blockchain allows it to double as a fun educational tool for new web3 users.
+The project takes after its predecessor, Pokémon, with a clear difference—bringing elements of the game design on-chain.
+Toshimon targets a wide array of end-users, including collectors, traders, and gamers.
+Toshimon's gamification of non-fungible tokens and other aspects of blockchain allows it to double as a fun educational tool for new web3 users.

 As part of the solutions engagement between both organizations, the Toshimon team approached the experts at ChainSafe with the following question:

 Decentralization centers around the concept of immutability and trust minimization.
-Decentralization mechanics endeavor to decrease the degree of trust that users place in one another and dissuade their capacity to put forth authority or command over each other in a manner that corrupts the potency of the network.
+Decentralization mechanics aim to decrease the amount of trust that users place in one another and dissuade their capacity to put forth authority or command over each other in a manner that corrupts the potency of the blockchain network.
 Any system devised should minimize (or require zero) trust between players and additionally minimize (or require zero) trust in a third party.

-Next, an understanding of compromising the player experience __ must be achieved.
 In the dial-up era of blockchain, frequent writes to a blockchain state can quickly make a game prohibitively slow and expensive to play.
-Excessive token approvals, endless prompts by a digital wallet such as MetaMask to sign signatures or send transactions, slow finality, and other web3-native UX could easily break player immersion.
+Excessive token approvals, endless prompts by digital wallets to sign signatures or send game transactions, slow finality, and other web3-native UX could easily break player immersion.

 For Toshimon, these are unimpeachable, foundational principles that needed a true web3 solution.